jwmerrill/jwmerrill.github.io/_drafts/tracing-curves.md

 Even so, if you're working on software that will be used by a lot of people, it can be worth it to do what it takes to solve problems like these really really well if a good solution will save every user a little bit of time, or even help them [think better](http://worrydream.com/MediaForThinkingTheUnthinkable/).

-I think it probably took us a while to go from having this idea to trying it, partly because we knew that it would be a lot more computationally expensive to find the closest point on a curve than it is to find a point with a given x coordinate.
+I think it probably took us a while to go from having this idea to trying it, partly because we knew that it would be a lot more computationally expensive to find the closest point on a curve than it is to find a point with a given <span class="mathquill-embedded-latex">x</span> coordinate.
 This difference turned out to be completely irrelevant to UI responsiveness, and I learned yet again that you're better off just implementing something to see if it's fast enough than fretting about whether it might be slow.
 -->